albnnc/restyler/README.md

-# About
+# Restyler 🎨

-Restyler — is a general purpose design system for React.
+Restyler is a general purpose design system for React.
 It was designed to be simple and responsive while preserving flexibility and ease of code writing.
 Restyler is distributed via the [npm package](https://www.npmjs.com/restyler) and its code is hosted on [GitHub](https://github.com/albnnc/restyler).
 We also host [storybook](https://albnnc.github.io/restyler) that contains various component demos and documentation.

 # Installation